Skip to Main Content

 In-Class Activity #2: Comparing Textual Outputs Across Tools (~12-15 minutes)

 1. First, we will divide the class into groups.
-Each group will experiment with 1 GenAI chatbot and report back on what they find by answering some questions.
+Each group will experiment with 1 GenAI chatbot and report back to the class on what they find by answering some questions.

 2. Each group will pick a GenAI chatbot tool that they will use for the activity from this list: